-The Executive Board of RFC Amber was established with the signature of the establishing Memorandum of Understanding on 5 December 2017 by the Ministers in charge of transport or of infrastructure in the involved countries.
-The Executive Board is composed of representatives from the Ministries responsible for transport or for infrastructure of Poland, the Republic of Slovakia, Hungary and the Republic of Slovenia.
+The Executive Board of RFC Amber was established with the signature of the establishing Memorandumof Understanding on 5 December 2017 by the Ministers in charge of transport or of infrastructure in the involved countries.
+The Executive Board is composed of representatives from the Ministries responsible for transport or for infrastructure of Poland, Slovakia, Hungary and Slovenia.

-This body is responsible for defining the general objectives of the freight corridor, supervising and taking the necessary measures for improving the project.
-They might additionally be addressed in case of issues beyond the competence of the Management Board or when a conflict of interest arises in it.
+This body is responsible for defining the general objectives of the freight corridor, supervising and takingthe necessary measures for improving the project.
+They might additionally be addressed in case of issuesbeyond the competence of the Management Board or when a conflict of interest arises in it.
 Issues stemming from the Advisory Groups may also be referred by the Management Board to the Executive Board where it can decide on the substance of the problem between interested parties and inform the involved parties about its opinion.
-In this forum the participation of each Member State is obligatory, decesions are based on mutual consent.
+In this forum the participation of each Member State is obligatory, decisions are based on mutual consent.